-There’s no reason you can’t get a little bit creative come dinnertime, and we’ve pulled together 10 terrific Mexican recipes that’ll give you the tools to do so.
-From a dangerously tasty five-minute guacamole (because who doesn’t look for an opportunity to consume as much guac as possible?) to fresh grilled fish tacos—there’s a little bit of something for everyone.
+From a dangerously tasty five-minute guacamole (because who doesn’t look for an opportunity to consume as much guac as possible?) to fresh grilled fish tacos — there’s a little something for everyone.

 1. Five-Minute Guacamole

 Guacamole is one of those rare foods that’s healthy as it is pleasing to the palette.
-Just a cup of guac provides you 15.4 grams of the daily-recommended 20 grams of fiber your body needs to operate at a functional level.
-Fiber helps maintain healthy cholesterol, and reduces risk of heart disease.
+Just one cup of guac provides you 15.4 grams of the daily-recommended 20 grams of fibre your body needs, plus, it adds flavour and creaminess to just about any dish.
+Get the recipe

-With this recipe, we recommend you use dried beans and boil them, as opposed to getting them out of a can, for the added health benefits.
-With just a cup of boiled pinto beans you’re getting 15 grams of lean protein.
-Perhaps most impressive though, is the calorie to fat ratio in a cup of pinto beans: coming in at 245 calories and 1 gram of fat per cup.
+Just one cup of boiled pinto beans offers up 15 grams of lean protein.
+Perhaps most impressive though, is the calorie-to-fat ratio in a cup of pinto beans: coming in at 245 calories and 1 gram of fat per cup.
+Get the recipe

-Sure, this recipe calls for a more drawn out procedure, but the overnight wait while the pork marinates is well worth it!
-The spiciness of the salsa verde with its jalapeno peppers help fire things up a bit and enhance the flavor of the pork loin.
+Sure, this recipe may require more prep than the others, but the overnight wait while the pork marinates is well worth the wait.
+The spiciness of the salsa verde with its jalapeno peppers fires things up enhance the flavour of the pork loin.
 Plus, every three-ounce serving of pork loin contains up to 17.8 grams of protein, and 210 milligrams of phosphorus (30% of your recommended daily intake) which your body needs to maintain strong and healthy bone tissue.
+Get the recipe

 4. Roasted Pork Fajita Salad

-Allow us to introduce you to an even healthier variation on a traditional pork loin meal—the roasted pork fajita salad!
-This dish's claim to fame is its bell peppers, which are just 45 calories per cup and also rich in vitamin C, which keeps your skin looking young and beautiful!
+Allow us to introduce you to an even healthier variation on a traditional pork loin meal — the roasted pork fajita salad!
+This dish’s claim to fame is its bell peppers, which are just 45 calories per cup and also rich in vitamin C, which keeps your skin looking young and beautiful.
+Get the recipe.

 5. Chicken Tortilla Soup

-This chicken tortilla soup packs plenty of spice with it’s green chiles, and provides your body hearty servings of both protein (from the beans) and essential carbohydrates.
-However, the sodium content can run a bit high, so we don’t recommend enjoying this southwestern inspired soup too often!
+This chicken tortilla soup packs plenty of spice with it’s green chilies, and provides your body hearty servings of both protein (from the beans) and essential carbohydrates.
+The sodium content can run a bit high, so you may want to enjoy this recipe in moderation if you’re watching your sodium intake.
+Get the recipe

 6. Zesty Steak Fajitas

-This one’s an immediate crowd pleaser, and packed full of essential vitamins and minerals from the green bell pepper, tomato and onion.
-We dug up a helpful healthy insider tip for you guys on this one: try washing down the steak with water before you go to cook it in the skillet, in order to shed excess fats!
+This one’s an immediate crowd pleaser, and packed full of essential vitamins and minerals from green bell peppers, tomato and onion.
+We dug up a helpful healthy insider tip for you guys on this one: try washing down the steak with water before you go to cook it in the skillet, in order to shed excess fats.
+Get the recipe

 7. Margaritaville Grilled Chicken